 PLEASE READ ALL THIS CAREFULLY:

-The owner of the dog first needs to email us HIGH-resolution Jpeg photos of the dog they want to rehome in the same email as the Q&A [below].
+The owner first needs to email us HIGH-resolution Jpeg photos of the dog they want to rehome in the same email as the Q&A [below].
 We ask for a $20 donation to list your dog and help find a new family.
 It is a lot of work and takes time and expense.
 This donation can paid HERE or by mailing a check made out to LTWR.
 Our address is in CONTACT US on the home page.
+If transport is needed to a new home, we ask that these costs are covered too.

 Our network has a wonderful success rate, but it is not an overnight solution and it takes time to find the best match, so please contact us as much in advance as possible.
 You can always change your mind and keep your companion, but if you wait too long to list him/her, we may not be able to find a home by your deadline.